 While snorts of laughter burst through some of those around the table, there was a murmur of agreement as to what Mulvenna had said that Harry did not like and was glad when McGonagall hushed the noise.

 “As true as that is,” The Russian Minister blurted out when the rabble died down, rolling back the sleeves of his thick fur coat as he did so.
 “We must still take action offensively as well as defensively.”

 “But how are we supposed to act offensively?”
 Minister Taha asked.
 “As useful as the information we have is, it still does not help us with their locations.”

 “Precisely!”
 Alice Mulvenna hissed and for a moment, it looked as though she was about to stand but the wide-eyed glare the Russian Minister gave her as she said the word obviously made her think twice and she seemed to have to force herself to go on.
 “We are playing this game blindfolded at the moment and I will not risk the lives of my Aurors-”

 But before Minister Mulvenna could continue, she was cut off by muffled voices coming from the direction of Dagfinn’s Aurors.
 They each draw their own Auror ID card each speaking in their respective language and glanced at each other in shock.
 Dagfinn too heard what the cards were reporting and stood up drawing his wand.

-“It appears they have made their next move.
+“It appears, ladies and gentlemen, that they have made their next move.
 Nurmengard prison is under attack.
 Please excuse me.”
 The entire room suddenly fell into anguish.

 “No, I need you two to stay here with the Ministers, let Ron and the other Aurors know what’s happening.
 I’ll be back as soon as I can.”
 And with a nod of approval from Kingsley, Harry and the other Auror volunteers vanished.